 The visitor spending supported an estimated 1,956 jobs, with an estimated annual income of \$72.2 million in the regional economy.
 These estimates may not fully account for the seasonal employment and income effects associated with the private and commercial airboat and associated recreation/ entertainment operations operating in the East Everglades Addition.
-These four operations have a combined seasonal peak employment of 50 to 60 jobs.
+These four operations have a combined seasonal peak employment of 50 to 60 jobs

-Although the jobs supported by park visitor spending represent only about 0.1% of the total regional employment, the visitor spending and jobs supported are important to many businesses near the key activity centers, e.g., those in Everglades City and the Florida Keys, as well as to the concession operations and fishing guides whose livelihoods are tied to the park.
-The park recognizes the important contributions of recreational and other public use in the park to the local economy, quality of life of residents, and to the attraction of the area to visitors.
+Although the jobs supported by park visitor spending represent only about 0.1% of the total regional employment, the visitor spending and jobs supported are important to many businesses located near the key activity center, e.g., those in Everglades City, as well as to the concession operations and fishing outfitters whose activity is directly tied to the park.

-Many of the jobs supported by the visitor spending are associated with commercial services/concessions in the park.
-Such services include canoe, kavak, and bicycle rentals; a marina with convenience store/bait shop; concession-managed RV and tent campground facilities; boat and tram tours; limited food and beverage sales; and books/educational materials/ souvenir/gift sales.
-Other jobs supported by the spending include eco-tours and canoe/kayak tour operators who operate in the park under commercial use authorizations.
-Commercial fishing per se is not permitted in the park, however fishing by individuals using professional guides and outfitters, who also operate under commercial use authorizations, is permitted.
+- Many of the jobs supported by the visitor spending are associated with commercial services/concessions in the park.
+Such services include canoe, kayak, and bicycle rentals; a marina with convenience store/bait shop; concession-managed RV and tent campground facilities; boat and tram tours; limited food and beverage sales; and books/educational materials/souvenir/gift sales.
+Some of the jobs supported by the spending include fishing guides and eco tours and canoe/kayak tour operators who operate in the park under commercial use authorizations (CUAs).
 The number of commercial use authorizations has varied between 350 and 400 during the past several years.
-Many fishing guides and tour operators who work in the area are seasonal and come from outside south Florida.

-Park Operations and Maintenance.
+Many fishing guides and tour operators who work in the area are seasonal and come from outside south Florida. - Park Operations and Maintenance.
 The annual budget for NPS operations at Everglades National Park also contributes to the regional economy, as spending for utilities, supplies, and services support additional business sales, jobs, and income.
 Spending of their income by NPS employees also stimulates the economy and generates tax revenues to help support state and local governments.
 These effects are in addition to those associated with visitor spending.

 The annual base operating budget at the park for fiscal year (FY) 2011 was \$17.0 million.
 The base budget was supplemented by donations; funding for equipment purchases and specific construction and environmental monitoring and restoration projects, including this management plan; fees from concessions; and a portion of the entry and camping fees.
-That budget supported 181 full-timeequivalent employees in 2011.
+That budget supported 181 full-time-equivalent employees in 2011.
 The NPS payroll and normal park operations spending support an estimated 104 additional jobs and labor income of \$4.2 million within the region (Stynes 2011).
 Communities in all three counties realize economic benefits from the park's operation because of the geographic distribution of the key law enforcement, maintenance, and visitor centers/contact stations.